Skip to main content

 Frequently Asked Questions

 Normally when we dream, our brain prevents our muscles from moving.
-In some, these brain signals don’t work properly, and a person moves while dreaming.
+In some, these brain signals don’t work properly, and a person moves while asleep.
 This is REM sleep behavior disorder (RBD).
-People with RBD often have very active dreams in which they’re playing sports, running, or even being chased or attacked.
+People with RBD often have very active dreams in which they’re playing sports, running, or being chased or attacked.
+In response to these vivid dreams, people can kick, punch, yell, sit up, or even get out of bed - all while asleep.

 • How is RBD connected to Parkinson's?